 Travel along the front of a city resting on the sea.
 From the Aquarium to the Marina, passing through the picturesque neighbourhood of Cimavilla, the busy beach of San Lorenzo with its wall, and the seafront promenade up to the El Rinconín beach, with the magnificent sculpture The Mother of the Emigrant standing tall above, which popular wit has renamed as "The Crazy Lady of Rinconín".
-Well connected by public transport are another two must visits, the Laboral City of Culture and the Atlantic Botanic Gardens.
+Well connected by public transport are another three must visits, the Laboral City of Culture, Atlantic Botanic Gardens and the Thalasso, a seaside resort next to Poniente beach.
 Take a look in the small shops in the centre, surrounding the City Hall Square.

 Oviedo: A stately walk